viromelab/tracespipe/README.md

     -h,    --help            Show this help message and exit,
     -v,    --version         Show the version and some information,
+    -f,    --force           Force running and overwrite of files,

+    -gmt,  --get-max-threads Get the number of maximum machine threads, -t <THREADS>, --threads <THREADS>
+                             Number of threads to use,

     -i,    --install         Installation of all the tools,